Numero sign: English

+The № symbol is sometimes referred to by the term "number sign" in English.

 French

 The numero symbol is not in common use in France and does not appear on a standard AZERTY keyboard.
 Instead, the French Imprimerie nationale recommends the use of the form "n^{o}" (an "n" followed by a superscript lowercase "o").
 The plural form "n^{os}" can also be used.
 In practice, the "o" is often replaced by the degree symbol (°), which is visually similar to the superscript "o" and is easily accessible on an AZERTY keyboard.

 Indonesian and Malaysian

 "Nomor" in Indonesian and "nombor" in Malaysian; therefore "No." is commonly used as an abbreviation with standard spelling and full stop.